expipiplus1/vulkan/examples/readme.md

 ### `resize`

 A nice example of rendering into a window which can be resized.
-It's not a single file `triangle` like `triangle-sdl2`, but rather builds a couple of nice abstractions to make the code a little nicer.
+It uses the recycling `Frame` machinery from `lib/` (timeline semaphores + a recycle channel for binary semaphores and command pools).

 It renders a Julia set according the mouse position in the window.

 The [`resourcet` package](https://hackage.haskell.org/package/resourcet) is used to ensure resources are deallocated.

-An internal `AutoApply` module is used to write the boilerplate of passing some global handles to vulkan functions.

 ### `hlsl`